JCSDA-internal/eva/docs/using_eva_cubedsphere.md

 # Using EVA with Cubed-Sphere Restart Files

-EVA can be used to read cubed-sphere restart files and produce analysis plots.
+EVA can be used to read FV3 cubed-sphere restart files and produce plots.
 [EMCPy](https://github.com/NOAA-EMC/emcpy) plotting techniques now includes features that can stitch all six cubed-sphere tiles and produce a global view figure.

 ## Steps to run and generate plots: